jackie-dai/Project-1-Overhaul/Section1_CreatingPlayer/section1.md

 ## Player Attacks

+#### Summary:
+1. Be able to attack when pressing the 'J' key in all four directions
+2. Cast the hitbox in the right direction
+3. Add animations

-Copy and paste this region which will define some new variables for you.
+Copy and paste this code block into your `PlayerController` script, which will define some new variables for you.

 ```
 #region Attack_variables